Hellmann-Lab/gRNA-design/README.md

 This repository contains all data and code required to run the ***Cross-species gRNA design app*** created for the Perturb-seq project of the Hellmmann-Enard Lab.
 As part of this project, we plan to perturb a selection of transcription factors (TFs) using single-cell CRISPRi screens in primate iPS cells, infer gene regulatory networks (GRNs) based on the outcome of the perturbations, then quantitatively compare these GRNs aross species.

-As a first step, we selected TFs based on previous data that might be interesting to perturb, identified their transcriptional start sites (TSSs) and designed single-guide RNAs (gRNAs) using the model published in [*Horlbeck, 2016*](#1) to target these genomic loci.
+The main steps of the experimental design are summarised on *Figure 1*.
+We selected TFs based on previous data that might be interesting to perturb, identified their transcriptional start sites (TSSs) and designed single-guide RNAs (gRNAs) using the model published in [*Horlbeck, 2016*](#1) to target these genomic loci.
 We then compiled species-specific libraries by selecting gRNAs with the highest and most comparable predicted activity scores across species (*Figure 1*).
 These libraries will be transduced into human and cynomolgus macaque iPS cell lines that inducibly express dCAs9-KRAB to achieve TF repression.
 Later we would like to expand the spectrum of the species to the gorilla and orang-utan as well.

 <p>
   <img align="center"